+(1) In the Natchaug River (Eastford, Chaplin, and Windham), during the time period from 6:00 a.m. on the second Saturday in April through the last day in February, inclusive, the daily creel limit for any combination of trout shall be two.
+Possession of more than two trout on such waters or their shores during said time period is prohibited.
+(2) In the Naugatuck River (Torrington, Harwinton, Plymouth, Watertown, Waterbury, Naugatuck, Beacon Falls, Seymour, and Ansonia), except as provided in subsection (c) of this section, during the time period from 6:00 a.m. on the second Saturday in April through the last day in February, inclusive, the daily creel limit for any combination of trout shall be two.
+Possession of more than two trout on such waters or their shores during said time period is prohibited.
+[Those] No person shall fish in those portions of the Naugatuck River within one hundred feet of signs indicating such [closure] prohibition posted by the Department of Energy and Environmental Protection at or near the mouths of tributary streams [shall be closed to all fishing] during the period June fifteenth through September fifteenth, inclusive.

+(3) In that portion of the Pequonnock River in Trumbull, from the Whitney Avenue Bridge Crossing, during the time period from 6:00 a.m. on the second Saturday in April through the last day in February, inclusive, the daily creel limit for any combination of trout shall be two.
+Possession of more than two trout on such waters or their shores during said time period is prohibited.

-(1) In the Natchaug River (Eastford, Chaplin, and Windham), the daily creel limit for any combination of trout shall be two.
+(4) In the Pomperaug River (Woodbury and Southbury), during the time period from 6:00 a.m. on the second Saturday in April through the last day in February, inclusive, the daily creel limit for any combination of trout shall be two.
 Possession of more than two trout on such waters or their shores is prohibited.

-(2) In the Naugatuck River (Torrington, Harwinton, Plymouth, Watertown, Waterbury, Naugatuck, Beacon Falls, Seymour, and Ansonia), except as provided in subsection (c) of this section, the daily creel limit for any combination of trout shall be two.
-Possession of more than two trout on such waters or their shores is prohibited.
-Those portions of the Naugatuck River within one hundred feet of signs indicating such closure posted by the Department of Energy and Environmental Protection at or near the mouths of tributary streams shall be closed to all fishing during the period June fifteenth through September fifteenth, inclusive.

-(3) In that portion of the Pequonnock River in Trumbull, from the Whitney Avenue Bridge Crossing downstream to the Daniels Farm Road Bridge Crossing, the daily creel limit for any combination of trout shall be two.
-Possession of more than two trout on such waters or their shores is prohibited.

-(4) In the Pomperaug River (Woodbury and Southbury), the daily creel limit for any combination of trout shall be two.
-Possession of more than two trout on such waters or their shores is prohibited.

-(5) In the Salmon River (Colchester, East Haddam, East Hampton, and Haddam), except as provided in subsection (c) of this section, the daily creel limit for any combination of trout shall be two.
-Possession of more than two trout on such waters or their shores is prohibited.
+(5) In the Salmon River (Colchester, East Haddam, East Hampton, and Haddam), during the time period from 6:00 a.m. on the second Saturday in April through the last day in February, inclusive, the daily creel limit for any combination of trout shall be two.
+Possession of more than two trout on such waters or their shores during said time period is prohibited.

-(6) In the Shetucket River (Windham, Scotland, Sprague, and Norwich), the daily creel limit for any combination of trout shall be two.
-Possession of more than two trout on such waters or their shores is prohibited.
-Those portions of the Shetucket River within one hundred feet of signs indicating such closure posted by the Department of Energy and Environmental Protection at or near the mouths of tributary streams shall be closed to all fishing during the period June fifteenth through September fifteenth, inclusive.
+(6) In the Shetucket River (Windham, Scotland, Sprague, and Norwich), during the time period from 6:00 a.m. on the second Saturday in April through the last day in February, inclusive, the daily creel limit for any combination of trout shall be two.
+Possession of more than two trout on such waters or their shores during said time period is prohibited.
+[Those] No person shall fish in those portions of the Shetucket River within one hundred feet of signs indicating such [closure] prohibition posted by the Department of Energy and Environmental Protection at or near the mouths of tributary streams [shall be closed to all fishing] during the period June fifteenth through September fifteenth, inclusive.

-(l) Trophy Carp Waters.
-(1) Except as provided in section 26-112-45(f)(5) of the Regulations of Connecticut State Agencies, the maximum length for common carp shall be twenty- six inches and the daily creel limit for common carp shall be one in: Batterson Park Pond (Farmington, New Britain), the Connecticut River, its coves, and those portions of its tributaries open to fishing throughout the year, as provided in section 26-112-44(a)(1) of the Regulations of Connecticut State Agencies, and Squantz Pond (New Fairfield).
+(/) Trophy Carp Waters.
+(1) Except as provided in section 26-112-45(f)(5) of the Regulations of Connecticut State Agencies, the maximum length for common carp shall be twenty- six inches and the daily creel limit for common carp shall be one in: Batterson Park Pond (Farmington, New Britain), the Connecticut River, its coves, and those portions of its tributaries [open to fishing throughout the year] designated as tidal waters and tributaries as provided in [section 26-112-44(a)(1)] this section of the Regulations of Connecticut State Agencies, and Squantz Pond (New Fairfield).